bletvaska/pgzero-slovak/doc/installation.rst

 Inštalácia knižnice Pygame Zero
 ===============================

-Included with Mu
+Dodávané s Mu
 ----------------

-The `Mu IDE <https://codewith.mu>`_, which is aimed at beginners, includes a version of Pygame Zero.
+`Mu IDE <https://codewith.mu>`_, ktoré sa zameriava na začiatočníkov, je dodávané s knižnicou Pygame Zero.

 You will need to `switch mode <https://codewith.mu/en/tutorials/1.0/modes>`_ into Pygame Zero mode to use it.
 Then type in a program and